zerospiel/docs/docs/admin-backup.md

 ## Management Backup on Demand

-To create a single backup of the existing k0rdent managagement cluster informaiton, you can create a `ManagementBackup` object using a YAML document and the `kubectl` CLI.
+To create a single backup of the existing k0rdent management cluster information, you can create a `ManagementBackup` object using a YAML document and the `kubectl` CLI.
 The object then creates only one instance of a backup.
 For example you can backup to the location created earlier: